 Transportation is the process of physical movement of products and people from one place to another place.
 The means which are used to transport products and people from one place to another place is called Transportation.
-It facilitates to distribute goods from production place to another place in the country.
+It facilitates the distribution of goods from production places to other places in the country.
 It saves valuable time for the organization’s productivity.
 Here we have different types of Transportation.

 Types of Transportation